MosesSupposes/Purescript-By-Example/text/chapter7.md

 {{#include ../exercises/chapter7/src/Data/AddressBook/Validation.purs:validatePersonAdo}}
 ```

-There is one more interesting function here, which we haven't seen yet - `traverse`, which appears in the final line.
+`validatePhoneNumbers` uses a new function we haven't seen before - `traverse`.

 `traverse` is defined in the `Data.Traversable` module, in the `Traversable` type class: